naeglinghaff/algorithm_timer/README.md

 ### Finding Duplicates

-Your choice of memory structure will also influence how quickly a value can be found in it.
+Your choice of memory structure will also influence how quickly a value can be found.
 Hashes or libraries have a find advantage over arrays since you don't have to iterate through the entire structure to locate a value.
-Find is in constant time in a hash table.
+Find is a execution expressed in constant time for a hash table.